Saint-Mars (composition blue black yellow red white)

 1963.

-Quickly becoming an abstract painter, Mortensen settled in Paris in 1947, and soon exhibited, along with other proponents of geometric abstraction, at the Denise René gallery.
-And, in 1952, with the help of François Tabard and Vasarely, the exhibition "12 unpublished tapestries" opened at the gallery, featuring, alongside Le Corbusier or Léger, works by Deyrolle, Taueber-Arp or Mortensen, who were thus the first abstract painters to be woven: a new mode of expression was thus born (let us not forget that we are then in the outrageous domination of the "Lurçat style"), which would later be claimed by Gilioli, Matégot or Tourlière.
-Mortensen's participation in the "René-Tabard tapestries" lasted until 1968, although he had returned to Denmark as early as 1964.
-The 14 tapestries of the artist that were woven reproduced his large geometric compositions, with light, vivid and contrasting colors, with large flat areas of color, rendered with great success by the weavers of the Tabard workshop.
+Very quickly an abstract painter, Mortensen settled in Paris in 1947, and soon exhibited, with other proponents of geometric abstraction, at the Denise René gallery.
+And, in 1952, with the help of François Tabard and Vasarely, the exhibition "12 unpublished tapestries" opened at the gallery, featuring, alongside Le Corbusier or Léger, works by Deyrolle, Taueber-Arp or Mortensen, who were thus the first abstract painters to be woven: a new mode of expression was thus born (let's not forget that we were then in the outrageous domination of the "Lurçat style"), which would later be claimed by Gilioli, Matégot or Tourlière.
+Mortensen's participation in the "René-Tabard tapestries" lasted until 1968, although he returned to Denmark as early as 1964.
+The 14 tapestries of the artist that will be woven take up his large geometric compositions, with clear, bright and contrasting colors, with large colored flat areas, rendered with success by the weavers of the Tabard workshop.

 Provenance: Denise René collection